Posted on: 10 March 2020 (updated on 21 April)

 How will tax work for those under IR35?

 If you have been flagged as coming under the IR35 regulations, your income will be taxed when your invoice is processed by your client.

 For example, if you give your client an invoice for £2,000 +VAT, your client will have to put that payment through their payroll system, as they would with their full time staff, and you will be classed as their employee for tax, NI and even apprenticeship levy purposes.

 You will receive your VAT back, as well as payment for your work, as usual, but the amount that you have invoiced will have been taxed just like an employee.

 As of 29th October 2019, some of the UK’s major banks have already warned their contractors that they won’t be renewing their contract in time for the new changes, with some not renewing contracts before that date.

 - HSBC – The largest bank in the UK stopped working with all personal service companies in September.
 They will now only work with consultancy agencies.

 - Barclays – Coming in before the IR35 is even in place, Barclays announced that they will not be extending any contracts with personal service companies beyond February 2020.

-- Lloyds – Similar to Barclays, Lloyds will no longer be taking on contractors beyond March 2020.
-They even made it clear that all contractors will either need to become permanent members of staff or a business owned by the client, by 29th March, or leave by 31st March.
+- Lloyds – Similarly to Barclays, Lloyds will no longer be taking on contractors beyond March 2020.
+They even made it clear that all contractors will either need to become permanent members of staff or umbrella, a business owned by the client, by 29th March, or leave by 31st March.

 - Tesco Bank – Tesco Bank also won’t be renewing any of their contracts beyond March 2020, however if there is any contractor whose contract goes beyond this date, they will all be treated as IR35 personal service providers whether or not they are, and won’t receive a rate rise to compensate for the money lost in tax.